apr94/RubyML/README.md

 # RubyML

+This is a simple machine learning library written in Ruby.
+It provides implementations for some common machine learning algorithms.
+Helper methods to work with training and testing data are also included.
 ---

-This is a simple machine learning library written in Ruby.
-It provides implementations of linear regression, multiclass perceptron, Naive Bayes and K-means image segmentation.
-Also included are helper methods to work with training and testing data.
+### Features

+* Classifiers (Linear Regression, Multi-class Perceptron, K-means Image Segmentation).
+* Load matrices from files.
+* Matrix splicing.
+* K-fold cross validation.